 Immunology has a very long history at Washington University.
-From the time that the Medical School was founded in 1891, most of basic and applied immunology has centered in three Departments–the Departments of Pathology, Microbiology, and Medicine.
+From the time that the School of Medicine was founded in 1891, most basic and applied immunology has centered in three Departments: Pathology, Microbiology and Medicine.

 Immunology activities expanded greatly in the 1960s and 1970s.
 The Department of Microbiology hosted immunology until 1992.
-Two prominent Heads of Microbiology were Herman Eisen and Joseph Davie.
-Eisen made his seminal and now classical studies on the affinities of antibodies and on affinity maturation examining the anti-hapten responses.
+Two prominent Heads of Microbiology were Herman Eisen, MD and Joseph Davie, MD, PhD.
+Eisen made his seminal and now classical studies on the affinities of antibodies and on affinity maturation, examining the anti-hapten responses.
 Davie, who followed Eisen as Head of Microbiology, continued to examine the cellular response of B cells to haptens and made one of the first quantitative analysis of B cell responses.

-Paul Lacy became Head of Pathology in 1961 and developed the procedures for isolation of islets of Langerhans for use in transplantation as the treatment for diabetes.
-The basic principles of islet transplantation and the passenger leukocyte concept were developed by him in close association with Joe Davie.
-At about the same time, Donald Shreffler joined the faculty to become Head of Genetics.
-Shreffler, with Jan Klein, made the classic observations on the genetics of H-2, the MHC gene locus of the mouse.
+At about the same time, Donald Shreffler, PhD joined the faculty to become Head of Genetics.
+Shreffler, with Jan Klein, PhD, made the classic observations on the genetics of H-2, the MHC gene locus of the mouse.
 He also described the association of complement protein with the H-2 gene locus.

 In the 1960s and 1970s, immunology started to develop strongly in the Allergy and Rheumatology Divisions of the Department of Medicine.
-Charlie Parker headed the Allergy Division and made extensive studies on the allergic and anaphylactic responses.
-John Atkinson discovered the complement regulatory proteins as a member and Chief of the Rheumatology Division.
+Charles Parker, MD headed the Allergy Division and made extensive studies on the allergic and anaphylactic responses.
+John Atkinson, MD discovered the complement regulatory proteins as a member and Chief of the Rheumatology Division.

-With the recognition that inflammation underpins a variety of diseases including Alzheimer’s, diabetes, metabolic syndrome and others, immunology research has permeated into many areas of research in the university and is now considered one of the top life science groups at the University.
+With the recognition that inflammation underpins a variety of diseases including Alzheimer’s, diabetes, metabolic syndrome and others, immunology research has permeated into many areas of research and is now considered one of the top life science groups at the university.

 Learn more about the history of the Department.